a brief history

 We used this wave of mass protest and nonviolent civil disobedience as a strategic intervention within the post-election conversation of whether or not Trump was a legitimate and acceptable president.
 Our answer is no: he is illegitimate and unacceptable.
 He must be resisted at every turn to defend American democracy.

 But our mission and our strategy goes far beyond Trump.
 Following the inauguration, we finalized our new Grand Strategy, which provides a basis of unity for our local teams and a roadmap for how we win.
+Since then, we've helped mobilize hundreds of people from across the country to sit-in at GOP Senate offices to protect healthcare, we participated in the Charlottesville-to-DC March to Confront White Supremacy, and we've showed up to support the fight for permanent protection, dignity, and respect for our undocumented sisters and brothers.

 Help us write the rest of this story.